carbonfive/raygun/README.md

     $ cd your-project

-    # Prep the database
+    # Prepare the database: schema and reference / sample data
-    $ rake db:create db:migrate db:test:prepare
+    $ rake db:migrate db:seed db:sample_data

     # Run the specs
-    $ rake spec
+    $ rake

-    # Load some sample data, fire up the app and open it in a browser
+    # Fire up the app and open it in a browser
-    $ rake db:seed db:sample_data
-    $ rails s
+    $ foreman start
     $ open http://0.0.0.0:3000

 ## Contributing